 Status: In February of 2009, The Department of Market Monitoring published “Competitive Path Assessment for MRTU, Final Results for MRTU Go-Live” which provided the final path designations.
 Beginning in year two, the ISO will perform seasonal designations.

-Station Power Initiative (I)
+Station Power Initiative

 Station power is the energy used to operate auxiliary equipment and other load that is directly related to the production of energy by a generating unit (e.g., heating and lighting for offices located at the plant).
 FERC has established a policy that allows a single entity that owns one or more generating units to self-supply station power over a monthly netting period using energy generated on-site or remotely.